parthenon-hpc-lab/parthenon/docs/amr.md

 # Adaptive Mesh Refinement

 There are two ways to control AMR in parthenon.
 First, built-in refinemnt criteria can be activated at runtime via the input file.
-Second, package developers can create a package-specific refinement tagging function to allow for less general purpose criteria.
+Second, package developers can create a package-specific refinement tagging function to allow for more tailored criteria of less generic applicability.

 ## Enable AMR
 To enable AMR, the following lines are required in the `<mesh>` block of your input file.